bibo1011/social-network-API/README.md

 # Social Network API
   ## *Description*

-  It the backend of social network web application where users can share their thoughts, add a friend from user's list, and react on friends thought.
+  It is a backend of social network web application where users can share their thoughts, add a friend from user's list, and react on friends thought.

   ## *Table of Content*